Best Western Plus Columbia North East

 - Complimentary full breakfast, choice of breads, cereal, fruit, hot eggs, hot breakfast meat, other hot items, yogurt, juice, and coffee

-- Outdoor pool heated, closed from September through May.
+- Outdoor pool closed from September through May.

 - Exercise facility 24 hour